Zhengyu-Huang/Cost-accuracy-trade-off/README.md

 Raw datasets, trained checkpoints, and intermediate result archives are not stored in this repository.
 The Darcy and Navier–Stokes datasets can be generated with the supplied classical solvers; the vehicle workflow uses surface data derived from [DrivAerNet++](https://github.com/Mohamedelrefaie/DrivAerNet), which must be obtained separately under the dataset's terms.

-## Citation
+## Reference

-If you use this repository, please cite the accompanying manuscript:

-> Daniel Zhengyu Huang and Andrew M. Stuart. *Cost–Accuracy Trade-offs: Neural Operator vs Classical Numerical Solver*.
+Daniel Zhengyu Huang and Andrew M. Stuart. *Cost–Accuracy Trade-offs: Neural Operator vs Classical Numerical Solver*. [arXiv preprint](http://arxiv.org/abs/2609.24021) arXiv:2609.24021 (2026).

-Publication metadata will be added when available.

 ## Contact